valohai/docs/source/valohai-cli/using-inputs.rst

 But this will crash because the inputs aren't defined.

-How do I point to various datasets?
+So, how can you refer to various datasets?

 Option #1: Datum URL
 ~~~~~~~~~~~~~~~~~~~~

-You can use ``datum://<identifier>`` to point to input files.
+You can use the ``datum://<identifier>`` syntax to refer to input files.

-Files will have a datum url if the files were uploaded to Valohai either:
+Files will have a datum URL if the files were uploaded to Valohai either:

-1) by another execution
+1) as outputs from another execution
 2) or using the Valohai web interface uploader under "Data" tab of the project

-You can find datum URL by clicking the "datum://" button under "Data" tab of the project.
+You can find the datum URL by clicking the "datum://" button under "Data" tab of the project.

 Usage example: